peramcelpon/ohhaithere/europe/united-kingdom/london.md

 ### From experience

 - **Luca** (3/3)
     - YES YES YES.
-My favorite restaurant in London by far, and testified also by my colleages Mihai and Carmen.
+My favorite restaurant in London by far, and testified also by my colleages Mihai, Carmen, Simon and Ryan.
 I went by myself and the staff took such great care of me.
 The decor is modern and sleek -- truly adds to a wholistic culinary experience.
+    - Also really like the prefix menu, can be paired with delicous Italian wine -- the staff and chef are really adaptable to culinary restrictions.
+    - Love the scallops and the mushroom pasta.
 - **Copita** (3/3)
     - Tapas.
 Great for large groups.
 Very casual with a fantastic gin and tonic collection.
 - **Barrafina** (3/3)